neondatabase/website/content/docs/connect/connection-errors.md

 If you are already using connection pooling, you may need to reach out to Neon Support to request a higher `default_pool_size` setting for PgBouncer.
 See [Neon PgBouncer configuration settings for more information](/docs/connect/connection-pooling#neon-pgbouncer-configuration-settings).

+## Relation not found

+This error is often encountered when attempting to set set the Postgres `search_path` session variable using a `SET search_path` statement over a pooled connection.
+For more information and workarounds, please see [Connection pooling in transaction mode](/docs/connect/connection-pooling#connection-pooling-in-transaction-mode).

 <NeedHelp/>